humanmade/altis-documentation/other-docs/guides/how-to-submit-a-bug-report.md

 # How to submit a bug report.

-Bugs happen, and we’re here to support you, should you find a bug in Altis.
+Bugs happen, and we’re here to support you.
+If you find a bug in Altis, we'll handle fixing it.

 To help our product team understand your issue, there are some requirements for a bug report that must be met.
 This allows our team to know how to both identify the problem, and whether it has been resolved.